n3rdopolis/rebeccablackos/README.txt

-       * These relevant options are also handled, (but not by the WaylandLoginManager itself) ** vttydisable :             This option turns off the minimal display server used for logging into TTYs, and falls back to legacy gettys

-           ** init=/sbin/recinit :      Instead of using init=/bin/bash as an emergency recovery console, this starts a prompt under a user mode terminal.
+       * These relevant options are also handled, (but not by the WaylandLoginManager itself) ** init=/sbin/recinit :      Instead of using init=/bin/bash as an emergency recovery console, this starts a prompt under a user mode terminal.

            ** nomodeset :               This option is handled by the kernel.
 It may be slightly misleading in name, but it prevents other drivers from